Panel members at the 2013 IRA Annual Conference

 The panel divided into four working subgroups to focus on various initiatives suggested in their ongoing discussions:

 Group 1 - Vision Statement.
-This subgroup led discussions of various drafts of a statement that describes current literacy challenges and a vision for improving literacy education.
-A copy of the current draft of the vision statement is available here.
+This subgroup led discussions of various statements that describe current literacy challenges and a vision for improving literacy education.
+A copy of the vision statement is available here.
 The panel is seeking comments on this document from IRA members and related stakeholders.
-If you wish to provide comments, questions, or suggestions, please send an email message to firstname.lastname@example.org with “vision statement” in the subject line.
+If you wish to provide comments, questions, or suggestions, please send an e-mail message to LRP@reading.org with "vision statement" in the subject line.

-Group 2 - Panel Presentation at IRA Chicago.
-This subgroup is planning presentations and media opportunities for the panel.
-The recent focus involved planning the presentation of the Literacy Research Panel during this year’s IRA Convention.
-The session offered a moderated discussion of critical issues surrounding literacy education and offer research-based frameworks for addressing the policy questions.
+Group 2 - Panel Presentation at IRA Conference.
+This subgroup is planning presentations and media opportunities for the LRP.
+The session usually offers a moderated discussion of critical issues surrounding literacy education and research-based frameworks for addressing the policy questions.

 These initiatives are works in progress.
 Some will require approval from and collaboration with the IRA Board of Directors, especially where resources must be committed to commission certain types of work.
 The Panel will work very closely with the Board on such matters.

 The LRP intends to engage with policy circles at the national and state level.
 However, the LRP aims to do more than affect policy change; it aims to enhance effective literacy instruction across the country and around the world by introducing constructive initiatives to change policy and practices where it matters—in districts and schools.

 The list of members and photos will be available soon.